 By Anvitha Satheesh, Bhavishya Sundar and Rebecca Joby

 A school in Kerala recently broke stereotypes by introducing gender-neutral uniforms for their students.
-When asked how the girls reacted to this change, C Raji, the principal of the primary school smiled and said that “they were most excited about the pockets in their shorts.”
+When asked how the girls reacted to this change, C Raji, the principal of the primary school said that “they were most excited about the pockets in their shorts.”

 One way to figure out if you are a feminist is whether or not you know the importance of pockets in a woman’s life.
 “Your course is over.
 You can go home now if you know about the significance of pockets” said Nisha Susan, co-founder of the feminist online magazine – The Ladies Finger.

 The Ground Floor foyer of the Bangalore International Centre (BIC) was as crowded as it was spacey.
 Nisha Susan stood in a nook where a small library acted as an appropriate background.
-Behind, slightly to her left was a white board with the words Who wants to know?
+Behind her, slightly to her left was a white board with the words Who wants to know?
 I wants to know.
 As she spoke about feminist literature without a mic, the gathering inched closer, almost unconsciously, to hear her better.

-Nisha began with her past experiences and about whom we consider the typical heroine.
-From her reading of psychology books when she was younger, her main inference out of those books was that appearance was what mattered most and that if you were ugly, your story would end even before it started.
-There were certain boxes that needed to be checked for you to become a heroine: how she was probably better loved if she cried, was sad, had no change for auto and, was basically being your typical abla naari.
+Nisha Susan continued with the question of whom we tend to consider the heroine.
+From her reading of psychology books when she was younger, her main inference was that appearance was what mattered most and that if you were ugly, your story would end even before it started.
+There were certain boxes that needed to be checked for you to become a heroine: how she’d probably be better loved if she cried, was sad, had no change for auto and, was basically being your typical abla naari.